-Children in Years 7 to 9 follow the full National Curriculum and take the optional National Curriculum Tests each year for their respective age group.
-Children are expected to raise their National Curriculum levels or bands (dependant upon ability) by the end of each academic year.
-Initial assessments are made in spelling, handwriting speed and reading, and ongoing records and reports are kept allowing us to assess progress, and monitor children' individual value added scores.
-Children are expected to make progress, however small; this may not be in banding i.e. 3a, 3b, 3c but may be in presentation, handwriting or copying words correctly from the book/board.
+During the first term in Year 7 students are assessed based on a range of data including Cognitive Ability Test (CAT) verbal and non-verbal reasoning scores.
+Children in Years 7 to 9 follow the full National Curriculum for key stage 3.
+Children are expected to work towards the age-related expectations, maintain or improve their grade in relation to age-related expectations (dependent upon ability) by the end of each academic year.
+Baseline assessments are teacher assessed at the beginning of each term.
+Initial assessments are made in spelling, handwriting speed and reading, and ongoing records and reports are kept allowing us to assess progress, and monitor children's individual value-added scores.
+Children are expected to make progress, however small; this may not be in banding i.e. 1-9, but may be in presentation, handwriting or copying words correctly from the book/board.

-Year 9 - Functional Skills in English, Maths and ICT
+Year 9: Functional Skills in English, Maths and ICT

-With the withdrawal of KS3 SATS Functional skills is being taught.
-These are new stand alone qualifications will form part of the sixth form diplomas, as such the school is taking part in the pilot scheme for these examinations; these are being incorporated into the Year 9 curriculum in order that we can keep children's options open to allow for more career and university choices.
+With the withdrawal of KS3 SATS, Functional skills is being taught.
+These are stand-alone qualifications which provide UCAS points and are a required component of many apprenticeship courses, as such the school is taking part in offering these examinations; these are being incorporated into the Year 9 curriculum in order that we can keep children's options open to allow for more career and university choices.